42Olu/md-tool/README.md

   1. backup the existing metadata
   2. delete the metadata folders
   3. copy the excisting metadata manually into the tool
-  * this insures that no metadata is lost
+  * this insures that no metadata is lost and the tool works properly
 * this includes managing a list of keywords and process descriptions
 * it needs a python 3 installation to work